Skip to content

 #Don’t Disable Windows Update Permanently

-Disabling Windows Update to “avoid the error” leaves your PC vulnerable to security threats.
-Fix the error instead of disabling updates.
+Don’t do this.
+Disabling Windows Update to “avoid the error” leaves your PC wide open to security threats.
+Fix the root cause instead.

 #Don’t Ignore the Error

 0x80072f8f means Windows can’t verify secure connections.
-This affects more than just updates—it can break Microsoft Store, OneDrive sync, and other cloud services.
-Fix it as soon as you see it.
+This breaks more than just updates.
+Microsoft Store, OneDrive sync, Outlook, and other cloud services all stop working.
+Fix it as soon as you see it because the problem snowballs quickly the longer you wait.

 #Bottom Line